crusoecloud/distributed-torchrun-on-slurm/README.md

 ### SLURM Script Configuration

-cd into the directory for your chosen example e.g basic distributed training or the vision model Edit `run_distributed.slurm` to match your cluster setup:
+cd into the directory for your chosen example e.g basic distributed training or the vision-transformer-training Each directory contains Python training programs (train_\*.py) and a corresponding sbatch (run_\*.slurm) script for each.
+Edit the sbatch script for the program you want to run to set the number of nodes, .venv location and any other options necessary for your environment.
+Then submit the job and monitor it with squeue, log tailing etc. The basic measure of success is that each job should iterate through epochs and generate checkpoints.

 1. **Environment activation** (lines 24-27):